tiagopog/jsonapi-utils/README.md

 In controllers we just need to include the `JSONAPI::Utils` module.

-> Note: you may want to define some default rendering like the below example using `jsonapi_render_not_found` for when ActiveRecord doesn't find a record.
+> Note: some default rendering can be set like the below example where `jsonapi_render_not_found` is used when a record is not found in the database.

 ```ruby
 # app/controllers/base_controller.rb